Is the Peculiar Galactic Center Transient Swift J174610.4-290018 A Nova Outburst?: Discussion: Origin of Swift J174610

 \section{Discussion: Origin of Swift J174610}

-The temporal and spectral properties of Swift J174610 together make it a highly usual source among the thousands of X-ray sources ever detected in the GC.
-While the combination of a $\sim$10 keV bremsstrahlung and prominent Fe lines are characteristic of bright CVs found in the NSC \citep{Zhu+18,Xu+19}, the observed peak 2--8 luminosity of Swift J174610 reaching $\gtrsim 10^{35}\rm~erg~s^{-1}$ is rather unlikely achievable by CVs.
+The temporal and spectral properties of Swift J174610 together make it a highly unusual source among the thousands of X-ray sources ever detected in the GC.
+While the combination of a $\sim$10 keV bremsstrahlung and prominent Fe lines are characteristic of bright CVs found in the NSC \citep{Zhu+18,Xu+19}, the observed peak 2--8 luminosity of Swift J174610 reaching $\sim 10^{35}\rm~erg~s^{-1}$ is rather unlikely achievable by normal CVs or classical novae, which have typical hard X-ray luminosities of $\lesssim10^{33}\rm{~erg~s^{-1}}$ and $\sim10^{34}\rm{~erg~s^{-1}}$, respectively \citep{Mukai+17}.
 Similarly, while colliding wind binaries involving two massive stars generally exhibit a thermal X-ray spectrum, both the high X-ray luminosity and high plasma temperature are hardly seen in such systems \citep{Hua+25}.
 This invites the consideration of more exotic origins for Swift J174610.
-Below we first point out some difficulties with the ADC scenario, and then propose a recurrent nova plus symbiotic star scenario for the observed X-ray behavior of Swift J174610.
+Below we first point out some difficulties with the ADC scenario, and then propose a nova scenario for the observed X-ray behavior of Swift J174610.